Football Party Tailgating Party Super Bowl Party!

 leave the recliner!

-traditional scoring squares game!
-Draw a grid with 121 squares (or
+Scoring squares game!
+Draw a grid with 121 squares (create one in your

-paper, number the squares 0 to nine.
+paper, number the squares 0 to 9.
 Be sure to leave the square in the

 upper left-hand corner blank.
 Label the numbers at the top "NFC Team

 Score".
-Number the squares on the left 0 to nine, again leaving the
+Number the squares on the left 0 to 9, again leaving the

 square in the upper left-hand corner of the page blank.
 Label this the